denisfang-0616/DENIM_Final_Project/README.md

 The dashboard visualizes results through a combination of pie charts, tables, applicant counts, and detailed breakdowns of test scores/coursework.
 All calculations exclude null entries and compute proportions only from applicants with relevant data.
 This ensures accurate comparison of different credential combinations and their effects on admission outcomes.

-## 3. Prediction models
+## 34. Prediction models
 The analysis is conducted using Machine Learning models from sci-kit learn.
 Each model considers a 70-30 test-train split, cross-validation, and feature optimization using GridSearchCV.
 We consider two types of models for our analysis:

-1. **Logistic Regression**: This model considers only data that is available for all feature variables considered.
-That comes out to be 1332 observations, with about 25% having a positive outcome for admission.
+1. **Logistic Regression**: This probabilistic model uses all of the independent variables to estimate/predict the chances of getting a PhD offer.
+This model only considers observations with no missing values across all feature variables considered.
+That comes out to be 1332 observations, with about 25% having a positive outcome for the `got_phd_offer` outcome.
+2. **Gradient Boosting**(`HistGradientBoostingClassifier`): This Machine Learning classifier works by combining many shallow decision trees.
+We use this model to expand the number of observations considered; Gradient Boosting natively supports missing values by learning rather than imputation.
+The optimal max depth was 7 when the outcome variable was admission chances (8961 observations) and 3 when the outcome was accepted PhD ranking (2080 observations).

 ### Model Performance Metrics